9 health benefits of a morning walk

 5. It improves your heart health

-Lower blood pressure, improved blood circulation, and a reduced risk of heart disease – a walk to start your day can be a great way to keep your heart healthy.
+Lower blood pressure, improved blood circulation, and a reduced risk of heart disease – a walk to start your day can be a great way to keep your heart healthy and prevent high blood pressure.
 The Heart Foundation found walking for an average of 30 minutes a day can lower your risk of heart disease by 35%.

 Researchers found people who incorporate regular walking into their daily routine, have fewer heart attacks and strokes while also maintaining healthy cholesterol levels.